jhchoi0303/MadCamp_1/README.md

 When an item is pressed short, a new activity opens to show the item information in a bigger screen.
 There is also a "Call" button to call the saved number automatically.

  Additionally, when an item is pressed long, a menu pops up.
 There is "modify info" and "delete".
 You can modify the name, number, or occupation of the data.
-You can also delete the info
+You can also delete the info.